 The Young Clinicians Committee (YCC) hosted a reception at Cuba Libre Restaurant in Orlando, FL as part of AO’s Annual Meeting.
-Dr. Jose Antonio Garcia, Chair of the YCC, explained the idea behind the reception was to give the youngest clinicians in the Academy a chance to interact with people their own age who face similar issues, and to create new relationships.
+Dr. Jose Antonio Garcia, Chair of the YCC, explained the idea behind the reception was to give the youngest clinicians in the Academy a chance to interact with people their own age who face similar issues and to create new relationships.

-A sentiment shared by many of the dental students and residents attending the Annual Meeting is an enthusiasm about meeting students and clinicians from other disciplines.
+A sentiment expressed by many of the dental students and residents attending the Annual Meeting is an enthusiasm about meeting students and clinicians from other disciplines.
 Attending sessions that approach the topics from these different perspectives offer viewpoints that may not have been previously considered.

 Jose Antonio Garcia